PRESERVING THE HISTORY AND CELEBRATING THE FUTURE

 What does this restoration effort entail?

-We at Hudson Pacific Properties and Allianz Real Estate are committed to ensuring the Ferry Building continues to be a vibrant, historic and critical part of the city’s fabric.
+Hudson Pacific Properties and Allianz Real Estate are committed to ensuring the Ferry Building continues to be a vibrant, historic and critical part of the city’s fabric.
 To ensure that, we need to restore and repair parts of the building, including the façade, which have suffered the effects of natural weathering.

 As part of this plan, we are restoring the Ferry Building to its original Colusa sandstone color—gray.
 We are working with leading historic restoration firm, Architectural Resources Group, to oversee the project for historical accuracy and compliance.